ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: horz_sample_rate

     Returns the effective sample rate using the current configuration.
 The units are samples per second.
-This attribute is only valid after a call to the one of the Configure Horizontal functions.
+This property is only valid after a call to the one of the Configure Horizontal methods.
     Units: Hertz (Samples / Second)

     The following table lists the characteristics of this property.